Tillered Docs

 routes update

 Update a route.
-Required scope: urn:tillered:arctic:services.write
+Required scope: urn:tillered:arctic:services.write.

 arctic routes update --service <service-id> --route <route-id> [flags]